renovate-bot/khulnasoft-lab-_-vulx/docs/docs/target/container_image.md

 ```

 ## SBOM
-Trivy supports the generation of Software Bill of Materials (SBOM) for container images and the search for SBOMs during vulnerability scanning.
+Vul supports the generation of Software Bill of Materials (SBOM) for container images and the search for SBOMs during vulnerability scanning.

 ### Generation
-Trivy can generate SBOM for container images.
+Vul can generate SBOM for container images.
 See [here](../supply-chain/sbom.md) for the detail.

 ### Discovery
-Trivy can search for Software Bill of Materials (SBOMs) that reference container images.
+Vul can search for Software Bill of Materials (SBOMs) that reference container images.
 If an SBOM is found, the vulnerability scan is performed using the SBOM instead of the container image.
 By using the SBOM, you can perform a vulnerability scan more quickly, as it allows you to skip pulling the container image and analyzing its layers.